-I’m not sure if this happens to you too, but usually when I have an early morning flight I end up having a terrible night’s sleep.
-I guess it’s nerves, since I get anxious about accidentally sleeping through an alarm.
-Then a few days ago, a reader asked me if I could recommend a travel alarm clock for the hearing impaired.
+I’m not sure if this happens to you too, but usually when I have an early morning flight I end up getting a terrible night’s sleep.
+I guess it’s nerves, since I get anxious about accidentally sleeping through my alarm.
+Then a few days ago, a reader asked me if I could recommend a travel alarm clock for the hearing-impaired.

-This was a great question since an alarm that caters to the hearing impaired could also benefit early morning travelers.
-My dad would also benefit from one since he’s legally deaf without his cochlear implant in.
-I ended up asking listeners of Leo Laporte’s The Tech Guy show (I call in every Saturday at 12:30 pm PT) and these were the two best answers I received:
+This was a great question since an alarm that caters to the hearing-impaired could also benefit early-morning travelers.
+(My dad would also benefit from one since he’s legally deaf without his cochlear implant in.)
+I ended up asking listeners of Leo Laporte’s The Tech Guy show (I call in every Saturday at 12:30pm PT), aka devices that help you not sleep through your alarm.
+These were the two best answers/products I received:

 1. The Sonic Bomb Wireless Vibrating Alarm ($38.97 on Amazon)

 From Jim B.: “Johnny, I just heard you asking about a loud alarm clock for people that are hard of hearing.
 I bought this clock from Amazon ($29) last year for my 90 yo mom.
 She is very hard of hearing and this wakes her up.
 It also comes with a bed vibrator that says it will shake you out of bed, although she doesn’t use that.”

 UPDATED on January 28, 2020: The newest version of the Sonic Bomb, which is pictured above, contains the “universe’s most powerful bed shaker” and can connect wirelessly to your phone.
 Among the device’s other vitals: